Salisbury District, North Carolina

 The Salisbury District of North Carolina, was originally one of six colonial judicial districts established in 1766 by the Governor William Tryon of the Province of North Carolina.
-Immediately preceding the onset of the American War of Independence in 1775, these six regions were renamed "Military districts" by the North Carolina Provincial Congress and used for organizing the North Carolina militia.
-The other districts were Edenton, Halifax, Hillsborough, New Bern, and Wilmington districts.
-The districts designation was discontinued in 1835 during the North Carolina Constitution Convention.
+Immediately preceding the onset of the American War of Independence in 1775, these six regions were renamed "military districts" by the North Carolina Provincial Congress and used for organizing the North Carolina militia.
+The other military districts were Edenton, Halifax, Hillsborough, New Bern, and Wilmington districts.
+The military district designation was discontinued in 1835 during the North Carolina Constitution Convention.

 Background

 In 1766, the Province of North Carolina House of Burgess, at the direction of Province of North Carolina Governor William Tryon, divided the state into six judicial districts.
 The districts did not do away with the county divisions of the state, which continued.
 Since the boundaries of Tryon County (part of the Salisbury District) originally stretched into territory which was later found to belong to South Carolina (due to surveying errors), the Salisbury District was, for a time, the legal center of modern-day northwestern South Carolina as well.

 After the Third North Carolina Provincial Congress held at Hillsborough, North Carolina (Aug.
 20-Sept.
-10, 1775), the districts became known as "military" vice "judicial" districts.
+10, 1775), the "judicial" districts became known as "military" districts.
 These districts were used to organize the North Carolina Minutemen Battalions for a six month trial as state troops, beginning on September 1, 1775.
-By April 10, 1776, the Provincial Congress decided in favor or District Brigades of militia with county militia regiments.
+By April 10, 1776, the Provincial Congress decided in favor of District Brigades of militia with county militia regiments.
 Each brigade was led by a brigadier general.
 The county militia regiments were subordinated to the brigade.
 At that time, two additional districts were added, further dividing the western part of the state (Washington District Regiment in 1776 and Morgan District in 1784).
 Also, district representatives were chosen and sent to the North Carolina Provincial Congress.
-These representatives were instrumental in the passage of the Halifax Resolves, in April 1776, during the Fourth Provincial Congress, which is now often referred to as the "Halifax Congress."
+These representatives were instrumental in the passage of the Halifax Resolves in April 1776 during the Fourth Provincial Congress, which is now often referred to as the "Halifax Congress."